-- performed mathematical accuracy checks and assessed the appropriateness of any changes in the model - assessed the appropriateness of the discount rate incorporated in the model in consideration of the forecasted cash flows - assessed the appropriateness of the key assumptions within the model compared to observable market information where available, and considered management's ability to carry out courses of action - evaluated the Group's historical ability to forecast future cash flows by comparing forecast cash flows with reported actual performance - considered whether the model's allocation of corporate costs between CGUs was appropriate and reflective of actual costs pwc
+- performed mathematical accuracy checks and assessed the appropriateness of any changes in the model - assessed the appropriateness of the discount rate incorporated in the model in consideration of the forecasted cash flows - assessed the appropriateness of the key assumptions within the model compared to observable market information where available, and considered management's ability to carry out courses of action - evaluated the Group's historical ability to forecast future cash flows by comparing forecast cash flows with reported actual performance - considered whether the model's allocation of corporate costs between CGUs was appropriate and reflective of actual costs incurred

-Key audit matter How our audit addressed the key audit matter incurred • assessed the sensitivity of changes in key assumptions incorporated in the model.
+Key audit matter

+How our audit addressed the key audit matter

+• assessed the sensitivity of changes in key assumptions incorporated in the model.

 We evaluated the reasonableness of the disclosures in note 10 in light of the requirements of Australian Accounting Standards.
-Indefinite lived classification of intangible assets (Refer to note 9) In assessing the indefinite useful life of intangible assets, we performed the following procedures, amongst others: As at 30 June 2021, the Group has Audio intangible assets totalling \$937.0 million, including Brands, Tradenames and Radio Broadcasting Licences classified as indefinite lived intangible assets. considered regulatory developments in the year which could change the licence renewal process or use of the brands assessed whether there had been any This was a key audit matter because determination of whether or not intangible assets are indefinite lived involves significant judgement.
-The determination has an impact on the financial report as it affects whether assessed whether there had been any revocation of radio licences by Australian Communications and Media Authority (ACMA) in the year ammpact on the manchar report as it affects whether amortisation is recorded in the consolidated statement of comprehensive income. • considered the forecasted growth of the associated cash flows of the assets • evaluated the directors' strategic plans for the intended use of the assets pwc

-• benchmarked the conclusion made by the directors against a selection of similar assets held by other industry participants in the radio broadcasting market.
+In assessing the indefinite useful life of intangible assets, we performed the following procedures, amongst others:

+- considered regulatory developments in the year which could change the licence renewal process or use of the brands - assessed whether there had been any revocation of radio licences by Australian Communications and Media Authority (ACMA) in the year - considered the forecasted growth of the associated cash flows of the assets - evaluated the directors' strategic plans for the intended use of the assets - benchmarked the conclusion made by the directors against a selection of similar assets held by other industry participants in the radio broadcasting market.